 Data sources are people or groups of people and situations in which language is used which enables researchers to become sources of information.
 People or groups of people used as data collection are called informants.
-According to Lachmudin, M. D., et al in Mahsun (2018) that language informants must have the following requirements:
+According to Lachmudin (2018) that language informants must have the following requirements: